 ‘Green time’ activities and places to go

-If you’re a parent looking for ideas on how to get your children more involved in outdoor activities use our ‘activities finder’ or visit the ‘Places to Go’ section of our website (these are WA specific).
+If you’re a parent looking for ideas on how to get your children more involved in outdoor activities check out the Outdoor Apps section of our website.

 Why is ‘green time’ so important

 The best reason why children should make the move from the TV or computer room to the outdoors is that it’s fun and you and your kids will be happier and healthier doing things together.

 There is also a growing body of research showing that by bringing unstructured outdoor play (nature play) back into our children’s lives we can help their cognitive, emotional and physical development and ensure they build resilience and imagination that are so important for a fulfilling life.

 How much ‘screen time’ is too much?

 The National Physical Activity Guidelines recommend that for good health and development: